Hiking with Your Dog

 11. Check Your Dog Afterwards

 When you get home, always check your dog over for burrs, foxtails, debris, and most especially ticks (even if you’ve used a repellent).
 Ticks can carry diseases, so remove a tick from your dog correctly.
 Foxtails in particular can work their way through the skin and cause abscesses and other serious injuries.
 Don’t neglect the paws: small stones and other debris can get caught between the toes.

 Wiping your dog down with Only Natural Pet Flea and Tick Wipes can be a great way to repel biting insects and also keep your eyes peeled for any bugs or burrs.

 12. Help Your Dog Recover & Stay Healthy

-When your feeding your dog after a long hike, remember they put in a lot of effort, so adjust their diet accordingly.
+When you're feeding your dog after a long hike, remember they put in a lot of effort, so adjust their diet accordingly.
 Make sure to add some water to their bowl, too.
 No matter how much they drank on the hike, they can still use some extra hydration.

-Hiking is a great way for you to bond with your dog and allow them some much need stimulation.
+Hiking is a great way for you to bond with your dog and allow them some much needed stimulation.
 It can seem daunting to get started, but remember to take your time and use these easy to follow steps.
 You'll get to the point where you and your dog will love getting out into nature and hitting the trail.